yvonnefroehlich/sws-visualization-and-modeling/README.md

 ## Known Issues

 - Modeling of multi-event analysis: Only using either STACK or SIMW results is supported
-- Model parameter distribution for one dipping layer: Under development, not fully tested
+- Model parameter distribution for T1: Under development, not fully tested
-- Synthetic stereoplot for one dipping layer: Backazimuths of predicted nulls are partly wrong
+- Synthetic stereoplot for T1 and H2: Backazimuths of predicted nulls are partly wrong
-- Synthetic stereoplot for one dipping layer: Gray arrow is partly not exactly placed in the center
+- Synthetic stereoplot for T1: Gray arrow is partly not exactly placed in the center

 ## Contributing